iPhone 4 : location componants

 One Reply to "iPhone 4 : location componants”

-1. I just got my iPhone 4 and in GPS ( As with the rest also), is day and night compared to my 3G.
+1. I just received my iPhone 4 and GPS ( as for the rest), it's night and day compared to my 3G.

-It is very quick to position, it is very accurate and much more sensitive.
-I capture the GPS signal even inside (Attic still…) or in the glove compartment of my car.
-I was obliged to put my 3G under the windshield in the air vents to get the same result.
-I think the new chip and the BCM4750 large antenna in the box are there for something.
+He is very quick to position himself, It is very accurate and much more sensitive.
+I pick up the GPS signal even indoors (in the attic anyway…) or in the glove compartment of my car.
+I had to put my 3G under the windshield in the ventilation grilles to get the same result.
+I think the new BCM4750 chip and the large antenna in the case have something to do with it.

 Comments are closed.